AlexNguyenJJ/User-Page/index.md

 I am a cat person and proud of it.
 They smell better (as long as you maintain basic hygiene) and are so adorable and cute!
 My family recently got a few kittens and there are some in the CATS folder.
 Here's [two of them sleeping!](./CATS/Kittens_sleeping_next_to_Alum_Foil.jpg)

+I also like to play sports such as volleyball and tennis!
+If you ever need someone to play with, HMU!

+I have a few life goals I wish to accomplish, to keep me motiviated and excited about living as well as keeping me on track for more end of life goals:

+[x] Get my first internship!
+[ ] Graduate college
+[ ] Become a valued employee in a respectable company [ ] Raise a family
+[ ] Be happy and satisfied with my life